 We humans are visual creatures.
 Our brains process images 60,000 times faster than we process text.
 Furthermore, 90% of all the information transmitted to our brain is visual in nature.

-Using a glass writing board is a way to access the visual thinking mode that is the cognitive superpower of our species.
+Using a writing glass board is a way to access the visual thinking mode that is the cognitive superpower of our species.

 So, the next time you have a problem you just can’t crack, try sketching it out on the nearest glass whiteboard.
 Just the act of representing it visually will be a step in the right direction.